nickmachairas/doctorate/docs/a1-edafos/edafos.rst

    :width: 450 px
    :name: spt_delineation_figure

-   Delineating the soil profile into layers using the field SPT N Values for "North Abutment S-1" (after :ref:`Hannigan et al., 2006a <Hannigan2006a>`).
+   Appendix: Delineating the soil profile into layers using the field SPT N Values for "North Abutment S-1" (after :ref:`Hannigan et al., 2006a <Hannigan2006a>`).